PBIS

 What is Positive Behavioral Interventions and Supports (PBIS)?

-PBIS is a school-wide discipline program that focuses on positive student behavior, uses data to make decisions, and establishes consistent expectations school-wide.
+PBIS is a school-wide discipline program that focuses on positive student behavior, data to make decisions, and establishes consistent expectations school-wide.
 Because PBIS takes a prevention approach, it differs in intensity depending on the student’s need.
 PBIS focuses on helping staff members catch the students doing “good” (positive reinforcement) and re-teaching appropriate behavior when needed.

 How does PBIS work at Cherry Drive?